RojhatAlg/microexam2024/readme.md

 2.
-All the services should now be "running":
+All the services should now be "running": If not, run this: "docker compose up -d" again

 ![allServicesRunning](https://github.com/RojhatAlg/microexam2024/assets/115071835/6e5cc82f-40e2-463d-a4d9-2563fafc0ec0)